 In California, other common requirements the DMV may impose on older drivers include:

-The California DMV will accept information from the driver him or herself, courts, police, other DMVs, family members, and virtually any other source.
-While anonymous reports of unsafe driving will not be accepted, anyone can ask that his or her name be kept confidential, and the DMV vows to honor that confidentiality “to the fullest extent possible.”
+The California DMV will accept information from the driver, courts, police, other DMVs, family members, and virtually any other source.
+While anonymous reports of unsafe driving will not be accepted, anyone can ask that his or her name be kept confidential, and the DMV vows to honor that confidentiality "to the fullest extent possible."

 There are two ways to request that the DMV review driving qualifications:

-California is one of only a few states that require doctors who diagnose a patient with a disorder characterized by lapses of consciousness, Alzheimer‘s disease, or any other condition likely to impair driving to report that diagnosis to the local health department, which must forward it to the DMV, which in turn has the discretion to pull the patient’s license or require a driving test.
+California is one of only a few states that require doctors who diagnose a patient with a disorder characterized by lapses of consciousness, Alzheimer‘s disease, or any other condition likely to impair driving to report that diagnosis to the local health department, which must forward it to the DMV.
+The DMV, in turn, has the discretion to pull the patient's license or require a driving test.